MrXiaoXiao/Apollo_Disturbance_Detection/README.md

 For an automated annotation workflow:

+1. **Enter the 'AutoProcessWorkflow' folder**

-1. **Configuration:**
+2. **Configuration:**
-   - Modify the target data path and the save data path in the configuration file.
+   - Modify the target data path and the save data path in the configuration file 'disturbance_detection.yaml' under the folder.

-2. **Execution:**
+3. **Execution:**
-   - Run the script.
-The tool will automatically perform detection and save the results to the specified location.
+   - Run the script 'detect_example_script.py', which will automatically perform detection and save the results to the specified location.

-## Usage

-Whether you are manually annotating or using the automated workflow, Apollo Annotator provides a robust set of features for data analysis:

-- **Interactive Plotting:** Visualize your data in real-time.
-- **Customizable Analysis Windows:** Flexibly define, adjust, and merge windows.
-- **FFT Computation:** Easily compute and visualize FFT results.
-- **Easy Data Export:** Save your annotations as a CSV file for further analysis.